 In the USA, in April 2020, 29% of paid Microsoft Advertising (formerly known as Bing) search clicks originated from mobile devices, with 7% of total clicks being generated via tablet devices.

 Some impressive conversions data on Bing finds that consumers, once they have made a mobile search, are likely to make a phone call, visit the store or make a purchase within 5 hours of the mobile search.
 We think that’s pretty good going!

 70 % of mobile conversions happen within five hours of mobile search

 It is in Bing’s favour that on Amazon, Bing is set up as the default search for Kindle Fire devices.
-Bing also provides image search results for Siri on Apple devices along with since 2009, Bing has powered paid and organic search results across all of Yahoo’s proprietary and syndication networks, including Yahoo mobile.
+Bing also provides image search results for Siri on Apple devices, and has powered paid and organic search results across all of Yahoo’s proprietary and syndication networks, including Yahoo mobile.

 These strategic partnerships with Apple, Amazon and Yahoo account for billions of mobile searches each month.

 This stat alone should make brands pay attention to Bing: 70% of Microsoft Advertising mobile queries are from iOS platforms.

 One of the most impressive stats has to be that the average cost-per-click (CPC) on Bing Ads can be up to 70% lower compared to Google Ads.